tcarland/transam/README.md

 transam - Transcoding Audio Media
 =====================================

-A tool for performing transcoding between various audio formats.
-This makes use of external tools for the encoding/decoding of audio files and also uses taglib for setting tags and/or keeping the metadata/tags intact while transcoding.
+A tool for transcoding between various audio formats using a suite of various external tools. `taglib` is also supported for setting tags or keeping the metadata/tags intact while transcoding.
+Various features include support for listing tags/metadata, setting tags, setting tags while encoding, decode only to `wav/PCM` only, etc.

 #### Build Requirements